-Debug mode represents successful completion of a stage with green and unsuccessful stages with red.
-Additional results panes show more detailed information beyond simply “pass” or “fail.”
+Debug mode represents the successful completion of a stage with green and unsuccessful stages with red.
+Additional result panes show more detailed information beyond simply “pass” or “fail.”

-Most debug results are shown in the settings and results panels of the “Debug Results” tab.
+Most debug results are shown in the settings and result panels of the “Debug Results” tab.
 This tab consists of two parts: the results table and the logs panel.

 This window shows data and attributes from both before and after the current stage.

 In addition, the results window can be switched to the previous or next stage (this works correctly within the bounds of one route) and displays stage execution time, as well as waiting time before and after the current stage.

 Right-clicking on the results table row allows the display of logs by current Transaction ID or Originating Transaction ID:

 When one of these options is selected, the data will display in a separate Logs panel: